Apr 3 - Apr 30

 Do you like science?
 Are you interested in learning what scientists really do in their laboratories?
 Find out how you can get exposure to chemistry, prepare for college, and learn about science career paths.

 To be considered for the ACS Project SEED Summer Program, candidates must:

 - Meet the Eligibility Requirements shown below.

 - Be located near an active SEED site.
 You can find these on our Location page.
+This will be updated the week of March 31, 2020 with sites participating for 2020.
 Note that you will be responsible for getting to and from the lab site each day.

-- Complete the online application (coming in early 2020).
+- Complete the online application (open April 3rd to April 30th).
 If you are interested in applying, use the link above to complete an interest form.